Dealing with migraine headaches in children

 The first thing that I would say is that I hope your child has been seen by a board-certified pediatric neurologist who has properly diagnosed him with migraines.

 Sometimes, it can be very difficult to get a proper medical history from children.
 It can be especially confusing for them to try to describe the location and timing of migraine headaches.

 However, remember there are many other conditions that could mimic a migraine in a child, such as sinusitis or dental problems, which can both result in head pain.

 If migraine is in fact the actual diagnosis, then the treatment becomes multi-faceted.

 Key components of treatment include making sure the child gets enough rest and sleep, as well as utilizing the over-the-counter medications that your physician recommends.
 Most likely, a physician will prescribe a non-steroidal, anti-inflammatory drug such as aspirin or ibuprofen.

 Prevention, of course, is even more effective than treatment.

 There usually tend to be two culprits in pediatric migraines.
-One is nitrates, which is found in many foods that kids eat such as packaged foods, processed lunch meats and hot dogs.
+One is nitrates, which are found in many foods that kids eat such as packaged foods, processed lunch meats, and hot dogs.

-So while working with your physician, it is key that you also focus on nutritional aspect of children’s health.
-In doing so, your child may suffer from fewer migraines and require less drugs, which, as you state in question, have not been clinically tested in children.
+So while working with your physician, it is key that you also focus on the nutritional aspect of children’s health.
+In doing so, your child may suffer from fewer migraines and require fewer drugs, which, as you state in question, have not been clinically tested in children.